Welcome to UMD

 Printing

-- UMD Staff, Faculty, and Graduate students: Engineering college, Physics, and Math departments have access to their respective unit printers via a program called PrinterLogic.
-You can read more about it at this article - PrinterLogic - Adding a Printer - Start Here.
+- UMD Staff, Faculty, and Graduate Students: Engineering College, Physics, and Math departments have access to their respective unit printers via a program called PrinterLogic.
+Read more in PrinterLogic - Adding a Printer - Start Here.

-- Undergraduate students and anyone on campus: You may use printing kiosks called WEPA.
-You can find more about using WEPAs at this article: Printing at a WEPA Kiosk.
+- Undergraduate Students and Anyone on Campus: You may use printing kiosks called WEPA.
+See Printing at a WEPA Kiosk.

 Resources